 All waged, non-family, farm and ranch employees who do not work on small farms and ranches are subject to and covered by regular employment standards rules about payment of wages, record-keeping (pay stubs), vacation pay, and administration and enforcement of employment standards.

 Employers must provide farm and ranch employees with at least 4 days of rest within every 28 days.

 An employee is entitled to general holiday pay if they have worked for the same employer for at least 30 workdays in the 12 months prior to the holiday.

 For eligible employees, general holiday pay varies depending on whether the employee works on the holiday or not.

 Not working on a general holiday

-If an employee does not work on a general holiday, the employer must:
+If a farm and ranch employee does not work on a general holiday, the employer must:

 - pay the employee general holiday pay of an amount that is at least 4.2% of the employee’s wages, vacation pay and general holiday pay earned in the 4 weeks immediately preceding the general holiday

 If a farm and ranch employee works on a general holiday, the employer must pay an amount that is at least equal to the employee's wage for each hour of work on the general holiday and either:

 - pay general holiday pay for the day of an amount that is at least 4.2% of the employee’s wages, vacation pay and general holiday pay earned in the 4 weeks immediately preceding the general holiday, or